 I’ve constructed for each of the offshore windfarms for which there is half-hourly metered data.
 Use the pause and play buttons to stop and start the sequential display of curves.
 Click on the windfarm name in the legend to toggle the display of that farm’s curve.

 Note that for each individual windfarm, its curve is based on data starting from either January 2009, or from the date that the windfarm was fully commissioned, whichever is more recent.
-The curve for all windfarms is based on data starting from the date that the youngest windfarm was fully commissioned.
+The curve for all windfarms is for the last five years.

 Capacity factor calculation method

 Just as with the Danish offshore windfarm capacity factors, the capacity factors are calculated by calculating, for each wind farm, the number of hours since it was commissioned.
 This is then multiplied by its capacity, to give the number of peak-MW-hours.
 This is divided into the total energy generated by that wind farm, to give its capacity factor.
 The input energy data is from Elexon, and goes back to 2009; and from Ofgem, which goes back to 2000.
-There are some UK offshore windfarms for which Elexon does not have metered data: for those, I’ve used the REGO data from Ofgem; that data for December 2016 is missing – this page will be updated when it becomes available.
+There are some UK offshore windfarms for which Elexon does not have metered data: for those, I’ve used the REGO data from Ofgem.